 And so began Women’s Challenge bike race.
 For nearly 20 years Rabdau painstakingly mapped and designed each stage.
 Each spring he would drive every mile of the course, often times hundreds of miles.
 Making sure it was safe and challenging.

 Excessive and tough

 The first Women’s Challenge was held in June of 1984.
 It was won by Rebecca Twigg.
-Two months after that win Twigg would win a silver medal in the Olympic Women’s Road Race in Los Angeles.
-Twigg wouldn’t be the last Olympian to race in the Women’s Challenge.
+Two months after that win Twigg would win silver in the Olympic Women’s Road Race in Los Angeles.
+Twigg wouldn’t be the last Olympic champion to race in the Women’s Challenge.